Does Conjoint Analysis Reliably Value Patents?

 58 American Business Law Journal 225 (2021)

 44 Pages Posted: 14 Oct 2020 Last revised: 7 Sep 2021

 Date Written: October 8, 2020

-In an effort to satisfy the apportionment requirement, attorneys have offered a variety of crude estimates to calculate the value a specific patent contributes.
-One technique that appears to promise more rigor is conjoint analysis - a type of survey commonly used in the marketing world.
-However, in the legal context, there has been very little scrutiny of conjoint analysis.
-This article explores the validity of this technique by running two conjoint analysis surveys.
-Unfortunately, we found serious problems with the approach.
+One emerging technique that appears to offer rigor is conjoint analysis, a type of survey borrowed from the marketing world.
+This article explores the validity of the conjoint analysis technique by running two conjoint analysis surveys.
+Unfortunately, we found serious problems.
 First, the results of our surveys yielded irrationally high numbers.
-Most features suffered from bizarrely high valuations while one features did not.
-Second, we demonstrate how experts can manipulate the results of conjoint analysis by selecting among a number of different ostensibly reasonable statistical choices and picking the one that yields the most desirable outcome.
+Most survey features suffered from bizarrely high valuations.
+Second, we demonstrate how experts can manipulate the results by selecting among a number of different ostensibly reasonable statistical choices and picking the one that yields the most desirable outcome.

 Based on these findings, we provide several recommendations.
-First, we argue that courts should not allow evidence of conjoint analysis to show the specific monetary value of specific features.
-We recognize that there is support for using conjoint analysis to provide relative valuations (i.e. feature A is worth significantly more than feature B), but even then, we urge caution and suggest ways to ensure that experts used the best “science” available.
-These recommendations include assuring that experts accurately depict variability in their results and requiring experts to “pre-register” the approach they intend to use by filing a description with the court.
+First, we argue that courts should not allow evidence of conjoint analysis to show the monetary value of specific features.
+However, we recognize that there is support for using conjoint analysis to provide relative valuations (i.e., feature A is worth significantly more than feature B).
+To the extent that courts permit this use, we suggest ways to ensure that experts employ the best science available.
+These recommendations include assuring that experts accurately depict variability in their results and requiring experts to “pre-register” the approach they intend to use with the court.

 Keywords: Conjoint Analysis, Survey, Patent, Damages, Remedies